Artur-Galstyan/kira/README.md

 point _Kira_'s MHA implementation will be replaced with the built-in Equinox's MHA.

+_Kira_ can also be used as an encoder.
+Simply pass `mask=None` when you call _Kira_ and there will be no masking in the MHA (i.e. making it an encoder).

 ---

 To get started with _Kira_, you can either install it with